The FOODSENSITIVE impact study - wave two

-This is a project exploring the impact of coeliac disease, food allergy or food intolerance on quality of life.
+This is the second wave of a project exploring the impact of coeliac disease, food allergy or food intolerance on quality of life.
 Researchers led by Dr Rebecca Knibb, Aston University, in collaboration with Universities of Surrey, Manchester and Newcastle, Allergy Action, Guys and St Thomas and Birmingham University Hospitals NHS Trusts, invite you to take part in their online survey.

 Who can take part?

-If you would like to take part in the study you must be living in the UK and either:
+If you would like to take part in the study you must be living in the UK and either be:

 - An adult with coeliac disease, food intolerance or food allergy